-The underlying vision of austerity economics is that a market economy free from public intereferences is structurally stable and that crises are triggered by inappropriate public interventions.
+The underlying vision of austerity economics is that a market economy free from public intereference is structurally stable and that crises are triggered by inappropriate public interventions.

-To determine whether fiscal policy (for instance, an increase in government spending G) is expansionary or contractionary on should consider the various channels by means of which G affects the level of activity.
-Some of these channels are identified next.
+To determine whether fiscal policy (for instance, an increase in government spending G) is expansionary or contractionary one should consider the various channels through which G affects the level of economic activity.
+Some of these channels are indicated next.

+'''

-''' \downarrow AD \Rightarrow pessimist \ expectations \Rightarrow \downarrow level \ of \ activity \downarrow i \Rightarrow \uparrow I \ (via \ crowding \ in) \Rightarrow \uparrow level \ of \ activity \downarrow G \Rightarrow \downarrow AD \Rightarrow \downarrow income \Rightarrow \downarrow imports \Rightarrow \uparrow C \ (via \ substitution \ of \ goods) \Rightarrow \uparrow level \ of \ activity expectation \ of \ lower \ taxes \Rightarrow \uparrow C \ (via \ Ricardian \ equivalence) \Rightarrow \uparrow level \ of \ activity firms \ shift \ to \ foreign \ markets \Rightarrow \uparrow EX \ (if \ there \ also \ wage \ cuts) \Rightarrow \uparrow level \ of \ activity '''
+\downarrowAD \Rightarrow pessimist expectations \Rightarrow \downarrowlevel of activity \downarrowi \Rightarrow \uparrowI (via crowding in) \Rightarrow \uparrowlevel of activity \downarrowG \Rightarrow \downarrowAD \Rightarrow \downarrowincome \Rightarrow \downarrowimports \Rightarrow \uparrowC (via substitution of goods) \Rightarrow \uparrowlevel of activity expectation of lower taxes \Rightarrow \uparrowC (via Ricardian equivalence) \Rightarrow \uparrowlevel of activity firms shift to foreign markets \Rightarrow \uparrowEX (if there also wage cuts) \Rightarrow \uparrowlevel of activity

+'''